snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 published: 2025-05-23
 guid: fe2033b6-34b7-42a3-846a-18cd4d962fbc
 ---
-In 2025 there's a plethora of ways to host a rust app/server, figuring out which services to use can be more complex that actually building the app itself.
+In 2025 there's a plethora of ways to host a rust app/server.
+Sometimes figuring out which services to use can be more complex than actually building the app itself.
 So this guide will try to cover all the common ways and list the pros and cons.
 All the information is written at the time of publishing and is subject to change.
 ## Virtual machines
 A virtual machine is an isolated computing environment, created by software on a physical server.
 Typically, virtual machines are controlled via SSH; you connect to the VM via SSH, clone your repository, install dependencies, and run your application.
-Since rust is so lightweight you get a long way with less resources if you configure things right.
+Since rust is so lightweight you get a long way with fewer resources if you configure things right.
 Among the most popular providers are:
 - [Amazon EC2](https://aws.amazon.com/pm/ec2/)
 - [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets)
 - [GCP Compute Engine](https://cloud.google.com/products/compute?hl=en)
 - [Azure Virtual Machines](https://azure.microsoft.com/en-ca/products/virtual-machines/)

-There isn't much of a difference between the virtual machines themselves, it's more of a difference between the platforms.
-Each platform come's with it's own pros and cons.
+There isn't much of a difference between the virtual machines themselves, it's more of a difference between the platforms: their pricing, developer experience and documentation.

-Let's take DigitalOcean Droplets as an example, we'll use the [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the official CLI.
+Let's take DigitalOcean Droplets as an example.
+We'll use [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the official CLI, to create and configure our droplet.

 ```bash
 doctl compute droplet create my-droplet \